 Other highlights included Nikole Hannah-Jones’s presentation on school re-segregation and the remarkable benefits of integration in the public school system in the US ; Kemi Ilesami’s presentation on the Laundromat Project based in Harlem, focusing on bringing art and art programming into community spaces—such as Laundromats, street corners, etc.—across NYC; and Hans Haacke’s presentation on the Committee to Save to Cooper Union (CSCU) and the students efforts to reclaim Cooper Union as a tuition-free school.

 One of the more impressive aspects of the summit however, was the introduction of the Classroom Sessions: a multitude of “open discussions, workshops and roundtables” for the audience to choose from after the lunch break, and set in the actual classrooms at Boys and Girls.
 This promoted a more concentrated and intimate setting for both the audience and presenters to exchanges ideas, and to discuss issues of race, education, and of course social practice.
 I attended artist Simone Leigh’s roundtable discussion on the first day of the summit.
 Leigh also gave a chilling presentation on her Free People’s Medical Clinic (2015), a project inspired by the work of the United Order of Tents (a secret society of black nurses/medical practitioners that formed after the Civil War), which staged a free clinic for a month at the Stuyvesant Mansion in Bed-Stuy, offering free HIV screenings, yoga classes, acupuncture and homeopathic services, all while bringing more attention to the role of black women in the history of medicine and public health in the US.
+Do pop over to these guys to know about the health service provider available near you.
 In her roundtable she prompted the group (approximately twenty of us; predominantly white female) how she could continue the project as a more sustainable and underground program.

 Leigh would go on to argue that she believed that there was some type of efficacy in the secrecy of these underground health programs such as the United Order of Tents and the Black Panther’s Free Breakfast for Children Program.
 The discussion went astray and centered on the topic (and existence) of a “white audience,” after a mixed-race French woman from Guiana refused to believe in a racial binary of a “black and white audience,” despite evidence these racial binaries do have historical antecedence in the social fabric of the US, which by and large includes art discourse and viewership.
 The woman in question came from the perspective of a post-race, European idealism that refuses to see race in the social context of the art world, as if art exists in a cultural and historical vacuum .
 Nevertheless, the impact of Leigh’s intentions resonated very strongly with me.
 She ended her roundtable by saying that she would probably start a similar program to Free People’s Medical Clinic, but in complete secrecy with a small group of friends.
 As if to completely divorce the work from the order of art, Leigh was convinced that these health programs would be more advantageous to the community if it were less visible to the overall public—especially the art world.
 How to achieve such a thing (as an artist) is the million-dollar question.